Strift/portfolio/content/blog/vue-dependency-injection.md

 ```

 This composable uses the injected container to access the _UserService_.
 It provides methods to fetch all users (`list`) and fetch a user by ID (`getById`), abstracting the implementation details of the service.

+For brevity, we directly pulled the container from the Nuxt app.
+For better type safety and consistent error handling, I recommend [wrapping dependencies in a composable](/blog/dependency-helper-composable).

 ### Using the composable in a component